Active at Work Edit

-- Stand up while talking on the phone
+- Stand up while talking on the phone and at meeting

-- Stretch or walk on the spot
+- Stretch or walk on the spot.

 - Speak to your co-worker in person instead of emailing or calling them

-- Take the stairs instead of the elevator when you can
+- Take the stairs instead of the elevator.

 - Stair use burns seven times more calories than taking the elevator